rgnu/flex-gateway-as-sdk/README.md

 npm run asbuild
 ```

-build results will be in the build folder. `untouched.wasm` and `optimized.wasm` are the compiled
+build results will be in the build folder. `optimized.wasm` are the compiled
-file that we will use (you only need one of them, if unsure use `optimized.wasm`).
+file that we will use.

 ## Run
 Configure envoy with your filter: